Best Practices for Quantitative Reasoning Instruction

 More recently, Dingman and Madison (2010; see also Madison and Dingman 2010) taught a course that engaged students in collaborative small-group learning exercises in which they read and evaluated data from newspaper articles.

-(5) Pedagogy that is Sensitive to Students' Differences in Culture and Learning Styles
+Pedagogy that is Sensitive to Differences in Students' Culture and Learning Styles

 Teaching quantitative reasoning in a manner that is sensitive to different cultures also has the potential for improving student learning.
 For example, Ubiratan D'Ambrosio, the Brazilian educator who coined the term "ethnomathematics," described it as the study of different forms of mathematics that arise in different cultural contexts.
 Zaslavsky (1994: 7) argues that the incorporation of ethnomathematical perspectives calls for "a complete turn-around from the way mathematics is now taught in many classrooms."
 In a nutshell, she argues that: